vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/solutions/fed/index.md

 - [Site Protection and Disaster Recovery](./../pdr/index.md)

-Select an option for the solution Prerequisites.
+Select an option for the prerequisites component.

-=== ":material-location-enter: &nbsp; Prerequisites Deployment"
+=== ":material-location-enter: &nbsp; Deployment"

     The following functions can be use to perform the solution prerequisites.